Drewshka/muso-task/README.md

 #### API Keys

 For this application to work, please create a Google Map API Key, and ensure that the two services below are enabled... otherwise it won't work!
 This API key must be in the environment variable `REACT_APP_GOOGLE_MAPS_API_KEY`.
-You will see how to set this up in the `.env.sample` folder in the client side.
+You will see how to set this in the `.env.sample` folder in the client side.

     -Maps JavaScript API
     -Places API